 No matter how prepared you think you are, you’ll still have questions once your newborn arrives.
 One of the most common worries new parents have?
 Whether their little one is eating the right amount.

 Every baby is unique, but there are some basic guidelines to keep in mind when it’s time for a feeding.

 How Much Do Babies Eat?

 Newborn to 2 months: During their first month, babies need to eat 8-12 times each day.
 That’s about once every 2-3 hours.
 Some who are breastfeeding, though, can eat every 1.5 hours, and up to 15 times a day.
-If your baby isn’t waking up on his own for a feeding during the first few weeks, you should get him up to eat on schedule.
+If your baby isn’t waking up on their own for a feeding during the first few weeks, you should get them up to eat on schedule.

 Giving formula?
 Plan on your baby drinking 1.5 to 3 ounces at each feeding.

-After about a month, he’ll start eating at least 4 ounces at each feeding.
+After about a month, they’ll start eating at least 4 ounces at each feeding.
 As breastfed babies get the hang of nursing, they’ll get more milk from you, too.
 You may not notice, though, since they’ll do it in less time.

-At 2 months, he may drink 4-5 ounces at each feeding, 3-4 hours apart.
+At 2 months, they may drink 4-5 ounces at each feeding, 3-4 hours apart.

-At 4 months, he may need up to 6 ounces every time.
+At 4 months, they may need up to 6 ounces every time.
 The pediatrician may encourage you to start to introduce solid foods - or advise you to wait if you are still exclusively breastfeeding.

 By 6 months, some babies drink as much as 8 ounces of breastmilk or formula even as they go longer between feedings.

 Remember: The exact amount your little one drinks will vary from day to day.
-For instance, he may want to eat more than normal when he’s going through a growth spurt.
-Trust your baby to know how much food he needs.
+For instance, they may want to eat more than normal when they are going through a growth spurt.
+Trust your baby to know how much food they need.

-You can watch for a few signs that he’s full:
+You can watch for a few signs that they are full:

-- He pulls away from your breast or his bottle
+- They pull away from your breast or their bottle

 - They fall asleep during a feeding

-- He shakes his head or keeps his mouth closed
+- They shake their head or keep their mouth closed

 Signs That Your Baby Is Eating Enough

-When he’s getting the right amount of food, you’ll see:
+When they are getting the right amount of food, you’ll see: